Regular procedure

 The practice shows that with no support from NGOs or attorneys, it is impossible for asylum seekers to find out the decision of the appeal courts.
 In certain instances, even for the NGO representatives and attorneys it is a hurdle.
 This has a direct effect on their access to onward appeal.

 The practice regarding the publication of the decisions of the Regional Court varies.
 Until 2020, the appeals reviewed by the Regional Court of Rădăuţi and the Administrative Country Court of Suceava were all published on the national portal.
 In 2020 no information was published on the portal.
-Thus, in order to learn the decision of the court, the legal counselor has to go or call the Court’s Registry.
+Thus, in order to learn the decision of the court, the legal counsellor has to go or call the Court’s Registry.
 This was still the case in 2022.
-The legal counselor requested to access the electronic file, but these requests were rejected.
+The legal counsellor requested to access the electronic file, but these requests were rejected.

 The practice has also changed at the Regional Court and the Administrative Country Court of Giurgiu, where all the appeals were previously published and included full names, file number and a summary of the decision.
 As of 2022 no information has been published on the portal.
 The legal counsellor reported that asylum seekers had no access to the electronic files.
 Requests were made by the legal counsellor but they were rejected.
 Asylum seekers are not aware of the first instance court decision, unless the legal counsellor calls the court’s registry or if they are aware of the court hearing and inform the asylum seeker to tell their lawyer paid through state legal aid to convey the decision over the phone.
 Decisions are communicated very late to asylum seekers.
 Decisions are drafted between two to five months later.
 It was also reported that subpoenas are communicated very late.

-The Regional Court Baia Mare reported that the court ordered ex officio the appointment of a lawyer for all asylum seekers.
+The Regional Court Baia Mare reported in 2022 that the court ordered ex officio the appointment of a lawyer for all asylum seekers.
 The decision is communicated at the indicated residence.
 At the same time the court reported 18 cases where the onward appeal was not lodged.
 According to the director of the centre all asylum seekers are appointed a lawyer paid through state legal aid and they inform them about the decision of the court.
-The decisions of the first instance court are drafted within one to ten days.[70]
+The decisions of the first instance court are drafted within one to ten days.[102]

 In Timișoara, though the court communicates the password, the case files of asylum seekers were not recorded on the Court of Appeal portal until 2021.
 As of 2021 the system works, all the documents in the file are uploaded to the e-file, where the decision of the court is also published.
 The communication of different procedural acts is also carried out through this electronic file; a notification is sent to the lawyer’s email.
 As for the appellants, they have to submit a request in order to have access to the e-file.
 The director of Timișoara centre stated that they receive the decision via email or fax from the court and that asylum seekers learn about the decision from NGOs or their lawyers.
 He was not aware how or if the legal counsellor from CNRR learnt about the decisions.
 He also stated that the decision of the Regional Court is communicated in 30 days.
 This was echoed also by the court, which stated that decisions are reasoned in 30 days.[103]

-The decisions of the Regional Court and Administrative Country Court of Galaţi are not published on the national portal.
+The decisions of the Regional Court and Administrative Country Court of Galaţi are not, as of 2023, published on the national portal.
 In order to obtain the decisions or to receive other documents from the case file, the interested parties may file a request at the court’s registry and the documents are sent to them via email.
 The asylum seeker is informed about the decision of the court by the NGO representatives, who are in contact with the legal department of IGI-DAI or who may call the Registry of the Court.
 Asylum seekers receive a summons with the time of the court hearing.
 They are also informed that they can access the electronic file.
 They must inform the court through a standard template that they want to access the e-file.
 Generally, asylum seekers do not use this system, because it is in Romanian and complicated.
 For example, the deadlines run from the date the documents are accessed on the system and an asylum seeker accessed a document without realising, the deadline for onward appeal could pass.
 The decision is reasoned in 3.58 days, according to the court.
 The director stated that if the asylum seeker is present in the centre the legal counsellor of IGI-DAI informs the CNRR legal counsellor who informs the asylum seeker of the court’s decision.

-The decisions of the Regional Court of Bucharest District 4 are neither published on any portal nor written in the registers.
+The decisions of the Regional Court of Bucharest District 4 are as of 2022 neither published on any portal nor written in the registers.
 The decisions may only be accessed through the court’s archive.
 According to an attorney, if the asylum seeker is assisted by a paid lawyer, the respective lawyer informs the asylum seeker about the decision of the regional court; the lawyers paid by state legal aid do not keep in touch with them.
 If the asylum seeker is accommodated in Stolnicu centre he may receive information from NGOs about how to find out about his decision.
 In order to find out the decision of the court, the attorney has to call the court archive phone line which is always busy.
 It was noted by a lawyer, that asylum seekers also receive guidance from the community or cultural mediators who work in the centre.
 However, it was emphasised that they are only aware of the decision in their case if they are being assisted by an NGO.

-The Regional Court of Bucharest District 4 mentioned that when the asylum seeker is in public custody, in Otopeni, or accommodated at the Bucharest Regional Center, the decision is communicated by the court’s clerk to the representatives of the centre by fax/mail/telephone.
+The Regional Court of Bucharest District 4 mentioned that when the asylum seeker is in public custody, in Otopeni, or accommodated at the Bucharest Regional Centre, the decision is communicated by the court’s clerk to the representatives of the centre by fax/mail/telephone.
 And when the applicant is not in one of the previously described situations, the decision is made available to him/her through the court registry.
 As regards the average duration of drafting the reasoned decision the court shared the following information: 113.3 days – for complaints in regular procedure; 98.7 days – for complaints in the subsequent procedure; 83.7 days – for complaints in the accelerated procedure.
-[72]
+[104]

 According to CNRR, in 2022, apart from the Regional Court Galati, where the average duration of drafting the decision was 10 days, the rest of the courts, including the Bucharest District 4 Regional Court, had an average duration of drafting decisions of 30 days, with delays reported of up to 60 days.[105]